AmnaAsheer/B1-ITNE352/README.md

 The response length is received first, followed by the actual data.
 6-Display Functions:
 'display_items' shows the list of news articles and their details upon selection.
 'receive_and_print' lists the news sources based on the criteria selected.
+7-Main Execution Block: will manages the main application flow by Prompts the user to enter their name and sends it to the server/ Displays the main menu Based on user input, it calls search_headlines_menu or receive_sources/ or exits the application.

 B. `server.py` - this file represents the server configuration and settings
 socket: For creating network connections.